the-turing-way/the-turing-way/book/website/accessibility-guide/accessibility-guide.md

 (ag-accessibility-guide-motivation)=
 ## Motivation and Background

-Although disabled people aren't very visible in data science, they are part of the community who experience barriers to full participation.
+Although disabled people are not very visible in data science, they are part of the community who experience barriers to full participation.
 Removing these barriers both improves the participation of these members and attracts new members to the field.